MicrosoftDocs/machine-learning-server-docs/microsoft-r/r/tutorial-revoscaler-data-import-transform.md

 **Applies to: Microsoft R Client, Machine Learning Server**

 In data-driven projects, one action item guaranteed to be on the list is data acquisition and exploration.
-In this tutorial, you will learn how to import a text delimited .csv file into an R session and use functions from [RevoScaleR](../r-reference/revoscaler/revoscaler.md) to ascertain the shape of the data.
+In this tutorial, you will learn how to import a text-delimited .csv file into an R session and use functions from [RevoScaleR](../r-reference/revoscaler/revoscaler.md) to ascertain the shape of the data.

 To load data, use **rxImport** from the RevoScaleR function library.
 The **rxImport** function converts source data into a columnar format for consumption in R and returns a data source object that wraps a dataset with useful metadata.
 Optionally, by specifying an *outFile* parameter, you can create an XDF file if you want to persist the data for future calculations.